-Responsible Department: Office of Development and Code Services, Department of Finance, SHRA housing units.
+Responsible Department: Office of Development and Code Services, Department of Finance, SHRA housing units for 200 units annually.

 Objective: Reduce or delay the cost impact of development fees for qualifying low- and very low-income

 B10.
 Additional Fee Waivers and Deferrals: In order to facilitate development of affordable housing units, the County will adopt amendments to the existing Affordable Housing Fee Deferral and Waiver Program.
 The County may also consider adopting additional fee waiver or deferral programs.